Center for Human Sexuality Studies

 The Center for Human Sexuality Studies (CHSS) offers four interdisciplinary programs in collaboration with Widener’s Center for Social Work Education, Institute for Graduate Clinical Psychology, Center for Education, and College of Arts & Sciences.
 These programs enable you to earn a licensable degree in social work, clinical psychology, or a Pennsylvania certificate in school counseling, or a master in public administration (MPA).

 Certificate and Advanced Training Programs

-- Weekend and select weeknight classes for working professionals and commuters from across the country
+- Weekend class format for working professionals and commuters from across the country

 - Full and part-time options with reasonable tuition costs

 - Supervised field experience during practicum placement